turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - IsDisableDeactivation() : bool return -- Check if the rigidbody is able to deactivate after inactivity
 - IsKinematic() : bool return -- Check if the rigidbody is movable or just static
+- IsStartDeactivated() : bool return -- Checks whether rigid body is set to be deactivated when added to simulation
-- SetDisableDeactivation(bool value = true) -- Sets if the rigidbody is able to deactivate after inactivity
+- SetDisableDeactivation(bool value) -- Sets if the rigidbody is able to deactivate after inactivity
-- SetKinematic(bool value = true) -- Sets if the rigidbody is movable or just static
+- SetKinematic(bool value) -- Set the rigid body to be kinematic (which means it is optimized for being moved by the system or user logic, not the physics engine)
+- SetStartDeactivated(bool value) -- If true, rigid body will be deactivated when added to the simulation (if it's dynamic, it won't fall)

 #### SoftBodyPhysicsComponent
 Describes a Soft Body Physics object.
 - Mass : float
 - Friction : float
 - Restitution : float
+- VertexRadius : float -- how much distance vertices keep from other physics bodies

+- SetDetail(float value) -- Set how much detail the soft body simulation has compared to the graphics mesh.
+Setting this will rebuild the soft body, so individual physics vertex settings will be lost.
+- GetDetail() : float
+- SetDisableDeactivation(bool value)
+- IsDisableDeactivation() : bool
+- SetWindEnabled(bool value)
+- IsWindEnabled() : bool
+- CreateFromMesh(MeshComponent mesh)

 #### ForceFieldComponent
 Describes a Force Field effector.